Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics: Abstract

 \section{Abstract}

-Monitored quantum system with measurements can undergo dynamical phase transitions in the entanglement properties of quantum trajectories \emph{conditional} on measurement outcomes.
-These entanglement transitions are challenging to see in experiment, as they are invisible to traditional observables like expectation values (without exponential post-selection overhead).
-We explore a modified class of dynamics in which one attempts to (locally) use measurement outcomes to apply corrective unitaries to steer the system toward a target state, and study the resulting phase diagram as a function of the measurement and feedback rates.
-Steering succeeds when the measurement and feedback rates exceed a threshold, yielding an observable absorbing-state transition in the trajectory-averaged density matrix.
-We argue that the absorbing-state transition generally occurs at different critical parameters from the entanglement transition in individual trajectories, and has distinct critical properties.
-We study a paradigmatic model targeting a simple product polarized state.
-In this model, while the entanglement and absorbing-state transitions numerically occur at indistinguishable measurement rates (for strong feedback), we find that the absorbing-state transition is nevertheless in a distinct directed-percolation universality class --- results we expect to hold generally in local models targeting short-range correlated states in the absence of additional symmetries.
-We also study steering to an entangled cluster state with SPT order.
-With parity-symmetry-respecting dynamics, defects can only be corrected in pairs which requires non-local classical communication.
-This limits the efficacy of local feedback and yields widely separated entanglement and absorbing-state transitions, with the latter now belonging to the parity-conserving universality class --- results we expect to hold generally in local models targeting long-range correlated states for which efficient error correction requires pairing up defects over long distances.
+Nascent quantum computers motivate the exploration of quantum many-body systems in nontraditional scenarios.
+For example, it has become natural to explore the dynamics of systems evolving under both unitary evolution and measurement.
+Such systems can undergo dynamical phase transitions in the entanglement properties of quantum trajectories \emph{conditional} on the measurement outcomes.
+Here, we explore dynamics in which one attempts to (locally) use those measurement outcomes to steer the system toward a target state, and we study the resulting phase diagram as a function of the measurement and feedback rates.
+Steering succeeds when the measurement and feedback rates exceed a threshold, yielding an absorbing-state transition in the trajectory-averaged density matrix.
+We argue that the absorbing-state transition generally occurs at different critical parameters from the entanglement transition in individual trajectories and has distinct critical properties.
+The efficacy of steering depends on the nature of the target state: in particular, for local dynamics targeting long-range correlated states, steering is necessarily slow and the entanglement and steering transitions are well separated in parameter space.